anesta95/how_to/linux/environment_shell_variables.md

 export MY_NEW_VAR="My New Var"
 ```

-However, environment Variables created in this way are available only in the current session.
+However, environment variables created in this way are available only in the current session.
 If you open a new shell or if you log out all variables will be lost.

 This is because environmental variables are only passed to child processes.
 There isn’t a built-in way of setting environmental variables of the parent shell.
 This is good in most cases and prevents programs from affecting the operating environment from which they were called.